 - Explain the rights and responsibilities of management, employees, participants, and clientele with respect to risk management.

 - Evaluate the role and relevance of the professional in a provision of adventure recreation services.

 - Identify and illustrate ecological events and seasonal ecological changes.

 - Communicate important findings in historical and current outdoor recreation research.

 Course Requirements Checklist

-The student will participate in four Discussion Board forums.
-A forum consists of a thread and two replies to other students’ threads applying a biblical worldview as appropriate.
-Each thread for a forum question should contain 400–500 words and is due by 11:59 p.m.
-(ET) on Thursday of the assigned module/week.
+The student will participate in four Discussions.
+A Discussion consists of a thread and two replies to other students’ threads applying a biblical worldview as appropriate.
+Each thread for a Discussion question should contain 400–500 words and is due by 11:59 p.m.
+(ET) on Thursday of the assigned module.
 Each reply should be no less than 200 words and is due by 11:59 p.m.
-(ET) on Sunday of the same module/week.
+(ET) on Sunday of the same module.
 This promotes writing that is thorough, yet concise enough to permit classmates to read all the posts.
 Attention to good grammar and spelling is imperative and appropriate references should be made in APA format.
 First person writing is allowed in all posts.

-As part of a group project, the student will prepare a comprehensive program plan, as specified in the program plan instructions.
+As the culminating feature in the Staged Program Project, the student will prepare a comprehensive program plan, as specified in the program plan instructions.
 This is to be presented in a professional manner and should represent the student’s best professional effort.
-The Program Plan is due by 11:59 p.m.
-(ET) on Friday of Module/Week 8.